Connextstrategy/VBA-challenge/README.md

         For Each CurrentWs In Worksheets

-' Set an initial variables for tickername as text
+' Set an initial variables for tickername as text.
+Tickername functionality was taken from Credit Card example in my class.

     Dim tickername As String
     tickername = " "

-' Set an initial variable for tickervolume, yearlychange, percentchange
+' Set an initial variable for tickervolume, yearlychange, percentchange.
+Set them as zero.
+Tickervolume functionality came from Credit Card example

     Dim yearlychange As Double
     yearlychange = 0